k-ming/nwitter/README.md

 # Nwitter

-This project is Twitter Clone on NomadAcademy with React, Firevbase.
+This project is Twitter Clone on NomadAcademy with React, Firebase.

 ## Course Note